monjurkhuda/mngr/README.md

 ### Annoying:

-- [ ] open datepicker above the input.
-Annoying in mobile
+- [x] disable mobile keyboard when datepicker selected.
 - [ ] project list is not visible in iOS in create a task page

 ## Alpha: Project Manager with users and roles: